endurantgames/cosmiclegends/src/classes/knight.md

     [Totem]{.crossover}
     Choose one Power Word from the
-    Totem Class Nature Core Power Words List, and add it as a Power Word.
+    [](#totem-class-nature-core-power-words), and add it as a
+    Core Power Word.
 Unlike the Totem class, you don't physically or spiritually become that animal; you just draw upon its abilities as inspiration.